 - Pizza to Artichoke Basille’s: All over New York City, you can get a slice of pizza valued at 1$ even of varying standards.
 But Artichoke Basille’s is the best street joint.
 The restaurant opens at a late hour, at times you even find nowhere to sit but the slices of the pizza there are huge, homemade, and tasty.
 The special delicacies are the Artichoke slice, spinach, cream sauce, mozzarella, pecorino, and Mamma Mia.

 - Ice cream at Oddfellows: The flavors of the hipster ice cream at this joint located in Brooklyn would definitely exceed your expectations.
 The best part of Oddfellow restaurants is the freshly baked waffle cones.
 You can perceive them as soon as you walk in the door.

 Check a separate article with great outdoor dining places in New York

 An international traveler entering the United States of America is generally required to present a valid visa issued by a US consular Official and a passport.
 Unless you are a law-abiding permanent resident of the U.S, Canada, you are not eligible for the Visa Waiver Program.

-The Visa Waiver Program allows international travelers and foreign nationals from some certain eligible countries to be accepted into the U.S under limited conditions and limited period without obtaining a visa.
+The Visa Waiver Program allows international travelers and foreign nationals from certain eligible countries to be accepted into the U.S under limited conditions and a limited period without obtaining a visa.

-The international travelers must arrive in an approved carrier either they are coming by air or by sea.
-They are only allowed to stay for 90 days for medical, pleasure and business purposes.
+International travelers must arrive in an approved carrier either they are coming by air or by sea.
+They are only allowed to stay for 90 days for medical, pleasure, and business purposes.
 Even if they are exempted to get the visa under the visa waiver program, they are still required to have a passport.

 However, if you are an international traveler and you wish to travel to the United States under the Visa Waiver Program, you are required to obtain and fill ESTA online.
 ESTA means the electronic system for travel authorization and it is available online for citizens and other eligible nationals.